mfkimbell/design-patterns-oop-notes/README.md

 }
 ```

+## Abstraction:

+Definition: Simplifying complex systems by modeling classes appropriate to the problem, focusing on essential characteristics while hiding unnecessary details.

+Purpose: To reduce complexity by exposing only the relevant attributes and behaviors of an object.
+Key Benefit: Makes the code easier to use and understand by highlighting what an object does rather than how it does it.

 # Abstraction

 * Abstraction is the process of hiding the complex implementation details of a system and showing only the essential features or functionalities to the user.
 It focuses on exposing only the relevant parts of an object or class while keeping the rest hidden.

 * ***Interfaces and Abstract Classes:*** In OOP, abstraction is often achieved using interfaces and abstract classes.
 These allow you to define a contract or blueprint that classes must follow without specifying the implementation details.

+## Encapsulation:

+Definition: Bundling data and methods that operate on the data into a single unit (class) and restricting direct access to some of an object’s components.

+Purpose: To hide the internal state of an object and only expose a controlled interface to interact with it.
+Key Benefit: Provides data protection and controlled access through getters and setters.

 # Encapsulation